Vietnam.vn - Nền tảng quảng bá Việt Nam

 Before the Artemis mission, small landers like Nova-C will carry instruments to closely survey the lunar landscape, resources, and potential hazards.
 The Odysseus lander is expected to focus on space weather interactions with the lunar surface, radio astronomy, precision landing technology, and navigation.

-Following the IM-1 flight, Intuitive Machines plans to launch an IM-2 mission to land on the Moon's south pole in 2024, followed by an IM-3 mission later that year with several small rovers.
+Following the IM-1 flight, Intuitive Machine plans to launch an IM-2 mission to land on the lunar south pole in 2024, followed by an IM-3 mission later that year with several small rovers.

 Last month, Japan became the fifth country to land a spacecraft on the Moon after its SLIM probe successfully landed on the surface.
 Last year, India became the fourth country to set foot on the Moon after Russia failed in its attempt the same month.

-The United States, the former Soviet Union and China are the only countries to have successfully performed soft landings on the Moon.
-In 2019, China scored a world first when it achieved the first landing on the far side of the Moon.
+The United States, the former Soviet Union, and China are the only countries to have successfully performed soft landings on the Moon.
+In 2019, China scored a world first by achieving the first landing on the far side of the Moon.

 Hoai Phuong (according to Reuters)